porplax/ZESL/README.md

 # Goals

 If I do decide to at least dedicate **SOME** of my time to this project, here's what I would do.
-- Improve BNF grammar.
-Adding double-quotes and/or back-ticks for string would be nice.
-Make context a bit more loose.
 - Add `[]` and `{}`, allows for defining dicts and/or lists.
 - Syntax sugar!?